 Incoming search terms:

 - how to help hoarders

-- financial help for hoarders
+- help for hoarders clutter

-- where to get help for the elderly with hoarding issues
+- how to get help with hoarding

 - tips for helping a horder throw things away